grommunio/grommunio-documentation/kb/mail_content.rst

 (interactively or a mysqldump) if the MT file is not informative enough.

-*For messages that were sourced by gromox-pff2mt*, it is possible to send us the MT stream output thta pff2mt produces on stdout.
+*For messages that were sourced by gromox-pff2mt*, it is possible to send us the MT stream output that pff2mt produces on stdout.
 The `--only-nid` option can help produce a minimal-size MT file.
 Though, depending on circumstnaces, we may need access to the PFF/PST/OST file if the MT file is not informative enough.